SereniT33/SOCI514SerenaChoi/Assign3/Assign3_Choi_Categorical_Variable.md

     ## Multiple R-squared:  0.1194, Adjusted R-squared:  0.1193
     ## F-statistic:  1429 on 3 and 31635 DF,  p-value: < 2.2e-16

-<br> The major difference between Model 3 and Model 4 is that Model 4
-does not assume parallel slopes.
-This becomes clear when we plot Model
+The major difference between Model 3 and Model 4 is that Model 4 does not assume parallel slopes.
+This becomes clear when we plot Model 4:
-4:

 ``` r
 plot3 <- plot(educ, logwg, main= "Effect of Education & Race on Earnings: Interaction")